 Guided client in its sale of three subsidiaries to three different buyers which included a public company and a management buy-out

-Advised numerous corporate clients in structuring reorganizations, spin-offs, joint ventures, transfers to controlled corporations, and other tax-deferred transactions in connection with mergers, acquisitions and divestitures and in preparation for the establishment of ESOPs and other qualified employee benefit plans.
+Advised numerous corporate clients in structuring reorganizations, spin-offs, joint ventures, transfers to controlled corporations, and other tax-deferred transactions in connection with mergers, acquisitions and divestitures and other corporate transactions.

 - Advised alternative fuel client in the structure of a private placement of $10 million of senior notes